Bentley Continental GT

-The Bentley Continental GT is a grand tourer manufactured and marketed by British automaker Bentley Motors since 2003.
-It was the first car released by Bentley under Volkswagen AG management, after the company's acquisition in 1998, and the first Bentley to employ mass production manufacturing techniques.
+The Bentley Continental GT is a grand touring car manufactured and marketed by the British company Bentley Motors since 2003.
+The Continental GT is offered as a two-door coupé or convertible, with four seats.
+It was the first new Bentley released after the company's acquisition by Volkswagen AG in 1998, and the first Bentley to employ mass production manufacturing techniques.
+It was later joined by the Bentley Continental Flying Spur, a four-door saloon car variant.

 Origin

 In 1994, Rolls-Royce Motors who at that time owned the Bentley brand, previewed a convertible concept car at the Geneva Motor Show – the Concept Java.
 The car was designed to be a smaller, more affordable Bentley, yet still exclusive in order to maintain the integrity of the brand.
 It was to appeal to a new range of potential buyers and generate increase sales volume for Rolls-Royce.
 At the time the current Bentley Continental R was an ultra-exclusive £180,000 in the UK, within reach of a very select market, selling only 200–300 units a year.
 The Concept Java never went into production in the form seen in 1994, although 13 cars were made for the Sultan of Brunei.
 However, the Bentley Continental GT realised the concept of the Java as a more affordable Bentley, manufactured in much larger volumes.
-Whilst external styling is different, the dashboard design was clearly influenced by the Java.